Softpanorama

 Forth generation of shells

 Another important development was the creation of Tcl.
 Tcl was first scripting language designed to be a macro language for other applications.
 While Perl was an attempt to integrate functionality of the shell and AWK into a single product TCL extended shell functionality into new area.
-TCL never managed to Neither replace shell (and it was never intended to), although it is probably not so difficult to create a shell based on Tcl (one was created on the base of Korn shell by David Korn son).
-There were also some attempts to use Perl as a shell (Perl shell).
+TCL never managed to replace shell or became standard Unix macro language for applications.
+It was never used as a shell although it is probably is not so difficult to create a shell based on Tcl (one was created on the base of Korn shell by David Korn's son).
+There were also some attempts to use Perl as a shell (Perl shell) but they failed.

 Two new "forth-generation" shells were written after Perl was created and incorporated some innovations introduced by Perl and TCL but in old shell-style framework: